oasci/reptar/docs/source/index.rst

 Motivation
 ==========

-The computational chemistry community often fails to openly provide raw and/or processed data used to their draw scientific conclusions.
+The computational chemistry and biology communities often fails to openly provide raw and/or processed data used to their draw scientific conclusions.

 For large projects, frameworks such as `QCArchive <https://qcarchive.molssi.org/>`__, `Materials Project <https://materialsproject.org/>`__, `Pitt Quantum Repository <https://pqr.pitt.edu/>`__, `ioChem-BD <https://www.iochem-bd.org/>`__ and many others provide great storage solutions.
 This approach would not be practical for fluid data pipelines and small-scale projects such as a single manuscript.